aglawson/SmartContractTests/README.md

 ## To Run:
 1. Download and unzip
-2. In the project directory, run npm install
+2. In the project directory, run 'npm install'
-3. Run 'npm coverage'
+3. Run 'npm run coverage'
    - will run tests and give a report on test coverage